m-nikolovska-mak-system/reusable-actions-library/docs/README-assign-jira-ticket.md

 # 📝 Assign Jira Issue — Reusable Workflow

-**File:** [`.github/workflows/assign-jira-issue.yml`](https://github.com/m-nikolovska-mak-system/reusable-actions-library/blob/main/.github/workflows/assign-jira-ticket.yml) — Reusable workflow to safely assign a Jira issue to a user with email validation and assignable check.
+**File:** [`.github/workflows/assign-jira-ticket.yml`](https://github.com/m-nikolovska-mak-system/reusable-actions-library/blob/main/.github/workflows/assign-jira-ticket.yml) — Reusable workflow to safely assign a Jira issue to a user with email validation and assignable check.

 ---

 ## 🎯 What This Does

-Assigns a Jira issue to a specified user using the Jira REST API, with:
+Assigns a Jira ticket to a specified user using the Jira REST API, with:

 * Input validation for issue key and email
 * User lookup by email